 Myth: “My children are grown and out of the house.
 I’m too old to be a foster parent.”

-There is no age requirement (other than you must be at least 21).
+You’re never too old to foster.
 Many “empty nesters” find foster parenting to be a rewarding experience.

 Myth: “Foster children have been abused so much that they’re beyond repair.
 I wouldn’t really be making a difference, anyway.”

 Children are extremely resilient!
 Additionally, foster parents can make a huge impact on children who have experienced trauma by providing a structured, supportive and nurturing environment.
 We need to remember that these children will grow up to be adults in our community.
 How we respond to their needs now will largely determine what kinds of citizens they will be in the future.